P-p-H-d/c-stl-comparison/README.md

 Cons:

-* type unsafe,
+* potentially type unsafe,
 * error prone,
+* macro Side-effect,
 * can have cryptic error message if usage is incorrect
-* limited scope of what is possible
+* can have incorrect code usage without any error message if usage is incorrect

+>Note: Not to be confused with Template macros.

-## Generic objects
+## OO-style object

 The objects inherited from all the same base object.
 The base object has a virtual table that provides the callbacks to all the methods needed to handle such object.
 The generic code is a simple classic C code that handles only the base object: therefore it uses the provided callback in its vtable to handle the object for any operation.
 This is an alternative to everything is a void pointer.

-Another alternative of this is encapsulating the methods in macros that detect the type of the argument passed as parameter using _Generics, before calling the associated method according to the given type.
-The difficulty is how to add pure user types in this generic switch.
+Indirect calls are usually slower even if modern CPUs and branch prediction often make this cost modest (the overhead may still be negligible).

+It can be a good fit for a specialized API with only custom types and custom algorithms that don't need a lot of speed.

 Pros:

 * reduce code size
-* support different kind of objects in the same container (for vtable)
+* support different kind of objects in the same container

 Cons:

-* data memory usage (for vtable)
+* data memory usage
-* slow code (for vtable)
+* slow code
 * new operation requires rework of vtable
 * complex development

+## Generic objects

+Another alternative is encapsulating the methods in macros that detect the type of the argument passed as parameter using _Generics, before calling the associated method according to the given type.

+The C standard mandates to have valid C expressions in all cases of the _Generic.
+This is not a problem for very simple use of _Generic (such as the examples provided in the standard to return a different function depending on the types).
+But more advanced uses cannot be implemented so simply: they need to generate complex expression.
+Therefore, such library usually uses a double _Generic switch to overcome this limitation (increasing the number of used _Generic a lot and making code more awkward).
+There is discussion to remove this limitation in future C standards.

+The difficulty is how to add pure user types in this generic switch (possible, just awkward and it needs high C skill level to do it).

+Using this technique means using a lot of _Generic in the code.
+Real examples of it show notable slower compilation.
+Maybe it is due to compiler naive implementation of _Generic?

+It is usually not used alone but with other technics (like void pointer or container instantiations) in order to create an hybrid approach.

+As they need to hide the _Generic in a macro, they are subject to the key macro pitfall in evaluating arguments multiple times (a good library should prevent misuse of this if possible).

+Pros:

+* uniform interface provided to the user.

+Cons:

+* macro Side-effect shall be protected,
+* support of custom user types is difficult.
-* slow compilation (for _Generic)
+* potential slow compilation

 ## Intrusive container

 A known structure is put in an intrusive way in the type of all the objects you wan to handle.
 From a user point of view, he needs to modify its structure and has to perform all the allocation & deallocation code itself (which is good or bad depending on the context).
 This can generate efficient code (both in speed and size).
 From a library developer point of view, this is easy to design & code.
 You need internally a cast to go from a pointer to the known structure to the pointed object (a reverse of offsetof) that is generally type unsafe (except if mixed with the macro generating concept).

-This is quite limited in what you can do: you can't move your objects so any container that has to move some objects is out-of-question (which means that you cannot use the most efficient container).
+This is quite limited in what you can do: you usually don't want to move your objects so any container that has to move some objects is not a good fit (which means that you cannot use the most efficient container).
+Indeed You can move intrusive objects if you update or rebuild the intrusive links appropriately, but it will be awkward and impact performance.

+Intrusive containers are a good fit when object lifetime is managed externally (e.g., kernel structures) as all allocations are usually let to the user.
+They are also a good fit when the same object can be within several containers.

 Pros:

 * reduce code size
 * efficient code
+* external object lifetime

 Cons:

 * data memory usage
-* limited scope of what is possible
+* limited scope of the containers

 ## Template header

 Header files are included multiple times with different macro contexts (which act as arguments of the header) in order to generate different code for each type.

 From a user point of view, this creates a new step before using the container: an instantiating stage that has to be done once per type and per compilation unit (The user is responsible to create only one instance of the container, which can be troublesome if the library doesn't handle proper prefix for its naming convention).
 This instantiating stage generates the functions handling the container with the correct type, ensuring type safety and control by the compiler.

+This instantiating stage can generate only the external interface (extern declaration), the implementation or inline implementation in function of what the user requests (reducing code bloat for containers which are heavily used so that only one instance exists in the whole program).

 The debug of the library is generally reasonable.
 It can generate fully specialized & efficient code.
 Incorrectly used, this can generate a lot of code bloat.
 Properly used, this can even create smaller code than the void pointer variant.
-The interface used to configure the library can be quite tiresome in case of a lot of specialized methods for the used user type to configure: it doesn't enable to chain the configuration from a container to another one easily.
+The interface used to configure the library can be quite tiresome in case of a lot of specialized methods for configuring the used user type: it doesn't enable to chain the configuration from a container to another one easily.
-It also cannot have heavy customization of the code.

 The user code is a little bit more verbose as it uses specialized function names, and not generic ones.

 Pros: